People's Choice Awards

-Vote for one of these four leaders as your choice for the 2017 EBONY POWER 100 PEOPLE's CHOICE AWARD.
+Thank you for voting for the 2017 EBONY POWER 100 PEOPLE's CHOICE AWARD.
+The winner of the 2017 EBONY Power 100 People’s Choice award is Rendel Solomon.
 Voting is now closed.

 The Gray Matter Experience (TGME) is an entrepreneurial experience program for Black high school students.
 Its mission is to expose Black youth to entrepreneurship and provide them access to the tools and resources necessary to build businesses that impact their communities.